-I feel that the best part of being part of a team is working really hard to craft the perfect idea.
+I feel that the best part of being part of a team is working hard to craft the perfect idea.
 Having a good idea to solve the “big” problem can be a stressful task.
 Finding the right vision for your organization to take it to the next level is hard work, but what is even harder work is getting that vision to mean something!
 Unfortunately, many of us have been indoctrinated by some kind of vision book saying all we have to do is find the right vision statement and a group of people to follow it, and we are set to go.
 If it was only that easy.
 Writing down the right ideas on a piece of paper is the easy part, getting your vision off the drawing board and into production is the hard part.

 Implementation kills most good ideas!
 I have sat in many brainstorming meetings, in many different kinds of organizations, and heard the formation of a lot of great ideas.
 But the one thing that is constantly true with all these ideas, is that most of them die on the whiteboard.
 It is sad.
 Sometimes there is a lot of blood, sweat, and tears wrapped up into seeing these ideas come to reality.
-But when it comes to taking these good ideas and making them reality, the implementation stage is where most people have trouble.
+But when it comes to taking these good ideas and making them a reality, the implementation stage is where most people have trouble.

-The Laws of Implementation:
+The Laws of Implementation

-Here are the simple principles to get your ideas off the white boards and into real life application.
+Here are the simple principles to get your ideas off the whiteboards and into real-life application.

 Find a Change Agent.
 A Change Agent is someone who can pull everything together.
-Change Agents use their leadership skills to cast vision, build teams, and most importantly, trouble shoot around problems.
-Change Agents by nature are entrepreneurs, self starters, and highly strategic.
-They can be great sales people because they often need to sell the ideas before they can start them.
+Change Agents use their leadership skills to cast vision, build teams, and most importantly, troubleshoot around problems.
+Change Agents by nature are entrepreneurs, self-starters, and highly strategic.
+They can be great salespeople because they often need to sell the ideas before they can start them.
 Find a good change agent to lead your implementation team!

 State the win.
 No one likes playing the game unless they know what it takes to win it.
-I have found that the number one reason why ideas don’t start up is because no one knows what it will look like if the vision is working.
+I have found that the number one reason why ideas don’t startup is that no one knows what it will look like if the vision is working.
 Wins are measurable, tangible, and give clear completion indicators.
 Without clear completion indicators, people will start to guess what a win looks like, and then their vision starts getting diluted.
 If you paint the picture on what the idea will look like when it is working right, more people will want to play the game!